Skip to content

 What does a remote software deployment solution offer?

 Remote software deployment solutions are on-demand applications that are accessible via an internet connection.
-That means that they can be used to manage computer endpoints whether they’re in the office, at employees’ homes, or anywhere with the internet.
+By using an agent for remote deployment, they can help manage computer endpoints whether they’re in the office, at employees’ homes, or anywhere with the internet.

 Remote solutions are sometimes called cloud solutions or Software-as-a-Service (SaaS).
 Typically built using cloud computing resources, they are hosted on public cloud platforms owned by service providers like Amazon Web Services, Microsoft Azure, and Google Cloud Platform.